MyHDL FPGA Tutorial I (LED Strobe)

 We are not going to specifically review how to use the vendor FPGA tools in this tutorial.
 If you are unfamiliar with the FPGA vendor tools the following links might be useful.

 Downloading the design will depend on the board and software tools used.
 The USBP and SX1 have separate software programs to load the bit-files.
 The nexsys2 and DE2 can be programmed with the vendor design software.
 The xula boards have an easy to use Python package xstools that can be installed via pip.
 Refer to the development board documentation for the appropriate configuration methods.

 This was an introductory tutorial using MyHDL as the design language for FPGA implementations.
 Questions on this tutorial can be submitted in the comments section of this blog post.
-As mentioned the full source code can be found in the BitBucket Repository.
+As mentioned the full source code can be found in a gist.

 If you have any questions or issues feel free to leave a comment in the "comment" section below.